|A through C||D through H||I through O||P through R||S through Z|

-Content bundles are targetable groups of videos that you can assemble based on filters or by selecting individual videos, or both.
+Targetable groups of videos that you can assemble based on filters or by selecting individual videos, or both.
 Bundles are automatically updated as new metadata that matches their criteria is ingested.
 For example, you could create a content bundle called "Kittens" based on a combination of metadata and manually-added videos, and then target ads for cat toys to that bundle.

-For DFP Sales Management, this is the number of impressions purchased by an advertiser for a particular ad for the entire duration of a proposal.
+The number of impressions purchased by an advertiser for a particular ad for the entire duration of a proposal.

-For DFP Sales Management, this is the rate at which an individual line item was sold, or for aggregated line items, the average contracted rate (based on delivery) of all items.
+For DFP sales management, this is the rate at which an individual line item was sold, or for aggregated line items, the average contracted rate (based on delivery) of all items.

-For DFP Sales Management, this is the number of units (Impressions, Clicks, or Days) purchased by an advertiser for a particular ad for the entire duration of a proposal.
+For DFP sales management, this is the number of units (Impressions, Clicks, or Days) purchased by an advertiser for a particular ad for the entire duration of a proposal.